eflautt/ga-data-science/lessons/lesson-7/readme.md

 <a name="demo-cv"></a>
 ## Demo: Cross Validation (20 minutes)

 One approach data scientists use to account for bias is cross validation.
 The basic idea of cross validation is to generate several models based on different cross sections of the data, measure performance of each, and then take the mean performance.
-This technique is our approach for trading bias error in our model for generalized error (situation #2 for the temperature prediction above).
+This technique is one way to swap bias error for generalized error in our model.
+In other words, this method helps us create weatherman Scenario #2 - describing previous trends with a general amount of accuracy in order to make more specifically accurate predictions about future trends.

 ![crossvalidation_kfold](http://i.stack.imgur.com/8hyyh.png)

-One of the most common cross validation techniques is k-fold: split the data into _k_ groups, _train_ the data on all segments except one, and then _test_ the performance on the remaining set.
-If k equals five, then that means we generate five different models.
+One of the most common cross validation techniques is called **k-fold**: split the data into _k_ groups, _train_ the data on all segments except one, and then _test_ the performance on the remaining set.
+If k equals five, then you split the data into five groups and generate five different models.

-What happens to mean squared error if we use 5 fold validation to _generalize_ the error?
+What happens to mean squared error if we use k-fold validation to _generalize_ the error?

 ```python
 from sklearn import cross_validation